 You will have the flexibility necessary to meet your educational goals and interests, such as the opportunity to conduct group therapy, individual therapy, or manage the pharmacological needs of patients.

 You will also be encouraged to participate in the training of third-year medical students rotating through the Department for their psychiatry clerkship.
 The THD Psychiatry Department staff strives to provide you with the clinical experience, supervision, and mentoring that fulfills your training objectives.

 Parkland Health & Hospital System Psychiatry Consultation-Liaison Service

-This is a required 1-month rotation at Parkland Memorial Hospital, the 900-bed, tertiary-care, county hospital adjacent to UT Southwestern Medical Center.
+Fellows have a required 4-month rotation at Parkland Hospital, the 892-bed, tertiary-care, county hospital adjacent to UT Southwestern Medical Center.
 You will be responsible for performing and documenting inpatient psychiatric consultations on patients presenting with, or found secondarily to have, substance abuse problems.
 You will also be responsible for providing ongoing psychotherapy and/or medication management to any of these patients for whom it is indicated.
-As a full-time resident, you will generally have a caseload of 5-10 patients at any one time.
-This includes 3-5 new inpatient consults and between 10 and 15 follow-up visits per week.
-Other members of the consult-liaison psychiatry team are: PG-2 and PG-4 psychiatry residents, a psychosomatic medicine resident, attending psychiatrists, attending psychologists, psychology trainees, medical students, and occasionally neurology residents and geriatric psychiatry residents.